marmelab/react-admin/docs/Inputs.md

 );
 ```

 This component lacks a label.
-Admin-on-rest provides the `<Labeled>` component for that:
+React-admin provides the `<Labeled>` component for that:

 ```jsx
 // in LatLongInput.js